With fresh spring vegetables, prosciutto and a zesty lemon vinaigrette, this spring pizza is the perfect celebration of the start of warmer months.

 - 6 oz mozzarella, diced into 1 inch cubes

 - In a medium bowl, mix together the flour, salt and yeast.
 Add the water and mix with a wooden spoon or your hands.
 It should be sticky, but not lumpy.

 - Cover with saran wrap and a towel in a warm place, allowing it to rise for 24 hours.
 Transfer to a floured surface and shape into ball.
 Use when ready.

 - Combine all ingredients in blender and pulse until combined.
 Adjust with salt and pepper if tasting.

 - Spread 3-4 tbsp lemon vinaigrette evenly throughout pizza dough, leaving edges untouched.
-Add mozzarella, feta cheese, asparagus and sugar snap peas.
-Brush the crust with olive oil and sprinkle with Italian seasoning.
+Add mozzarella, feta cheese, asparagus, sugar snap peas and capers, if using.

 - Once stone is preheated, turn broiler to high.
 Transfer pizza to pizza stone and bake for 4-5 minutes or until top is bubbly and bottom is golden brown.

 - Remove from oven and top with crushed red pepper and serve with remaining vinaigrette.